outdoorbits/little-backup-box/README.md

 	</li>
 </ol>
 <h2>Start</h2>
 If everything went well, it's done!
-Open a browser and enter https://IP.OF.YOUR.BOX or http://IP.OF.YOUR.BOX:8000 as the address.
-Have fun!
+Open a browser and enter https://IP.OF.YOUR.BOX or http://IP.OF.YOUR.BOX:8000<br>Have fun!
 <h2>Update</h2>
 To update you can perform a webUI-based one-click update.
 Just follow the instructions at the <a href="https://github.com/outdoorbits/little-backup-box/wiki/03.-Installation#update">wiki</a>.